Kentucky Solar Panel Cost & Incentives

 Is net metering available in Kentucky?

 Yes.
-KU, LG&E, and Duke Energy Kentucky all offer net metering for residential solar systems.
-Credits are currently applied at the retail rate.
-The KY Public Service Commission is reviewing net metering policies, so terms may change — consider locking in current rates.
+KU, LG&E, and Duke Energy Kentucky all offer net metering for residential solar with credits at the retail rate.
+The Public Service Commission has been reviewing net metering policies, so terms could change.
+Confirming current terms with your utility before sizing a system is worth doing.

 Sources: Kentucky Public Service Commission, KU/LG&E solar tariffs, EIA State Energy Data, SEIA State Solar Spotlight, IRS.gov